So you’ve seen Point Break and you want to do the Ozaki 8 ordeals…

 Ordeal 2 – Birth of Sky (Mountain BASE Jump)

 The Trial: In Point Break, Bodhi and company BASE jump off Mt.
 Everest’s peak, though like Ordeal 1, we don’t see this on film.
 This has actually been done, however, by Russian BASE jumper Valery Rozov (I’ll link to the video).
-In Birth of Sky you’ll need to BASE jump from the highest point off one of the tallest mountains on Earth.
+It’s called Birth of Sky and consists of a BASE jump from the highest point off one of the tallest mountains on Earth.

 Location: Mt.
 Everest is the official version – and as you’ll see, it is possible – but you could probably do this on any of the planet’s tallest.
 I’d be looking for a mountain over 15,000 feet, including Kilimanjaro – also done by Valery Rozov, two years after Everest – at the notable age of 50.